stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 * The relevant code generated structures used to specify the requirements of the instance.

-As already mentioned in the [code generation](/JOVE/blog/part-1-intro/generation) chapter we will employ the GLFW library which provides services for managing windows, input devices, etc. that we will use in future chapters (the tutorial also uses GLFW).
-However another compelling reason to use GLFW is that it also offers functionality to create a Vulkan rendering surface suitable for the platform on which the application is executed.
+As already mentioned in the [code generation](/JOVE/blog/part-1-intro/generation) chapter we will employ the GLFW library which provides services for managing windows, input devices, etc. that will be used in future chapters (the tutorial also uses GLFW).
+Another compelling reason to use GLFW is that it integrates neatly with Vulkan, in particular providing a platform-independant mechanism for determining the required extensions for the instance.

-We _could_ use Vulkan extensions to implement the surface from the ground up but it makes sense to take advantage of the platform-independant implementation.
-The disadvantage of this approach is that the logic becomes a little convoluted as the surface and Vulkan components are slightly inter-dependant, but this seems an acceptable trade-off.

-To create an instance for a given platform we therefore also require:
+Therefore to create the instance for a given platform we also require:

 * A second JNA library for GLFW.